 Okay, that was our basic breakdown of Viking ships.
 In future blogs I will look at the longship/warship in more detail, and also talk about my personal experiences sailing with such a beauty.

-Until such a time, you can:
+Until such a time, you can read the following posts: